QingZ11/nebula-website/content/en/posts/self-host-discourse-forum-with-global-cdn/index.md

 - **Highly customized**: Discourse lists 25 major setting items that including 300+ sub items.
 Even if everyone is using Discourse to build their forums, each forum can have its own unique style.
 - **Rich plugins**: Together with its active community, Discourse provides a big variety of plugins for  users to customize their forums such as the navi bar and banner image.
-- **Integrations**: Discourse can be fully integrated with other third-party tools like Google Analytics, Slack and Wordpress.
+- **Integrations**: Discourse can be fully integrated with other third-party tools like Google Analytics, Slack and WordPress.
 - **Free**: Discourse has an option to host the forum at $100/Month for you.
 However, you can totally deploy the service on your own without spending a penny.
 - **Easy to get started**: Discobot is a customizable bot  that teaches new users in an interactive way how to use  features like bookmarking a topic, oneboxing links (embedded previews), adding emoji, name mentions, simple formatting, adding a picture to a reply, flagging posts and the search function.